Angelicum School Iloilo

-Angelicum School Iloilo is a private, Catholic school run by the Philippine Dominican Province of the Order of Preachers in Jaro, Iloilo City, Philippines.
+Angelicum School Iloilo is a private, Catholic school run by the Philippine Province of the Order of Preachers in Jaro, Iloilo City, Philippines.
 It is one of the three Angelicum Schools established by Fr.
-Rogelio B. Alarcon, O.P. in the 1970s that pioneered in a non-graded, open-classroom education system in the Philippines.
+Rogelio B. Alarcon, O.P. in the 1970s that pioneered a non-graded, open-classroom education system in the Philippines.
 The school is also known for the Lizares Mansion, former heritage house turned school building which stands in the school's campus.
 It is one of Iloilo's imposing landmarks.
-The school grounds and the mansion lights up during the Christmas season with a grand opening called "Daigon Slash Sigaboom."
+The school grounds and the mansion light up during the Christmas season with a grand opening called "Daigon Slash Sigaboom."